wbamberg/idl-reference/docs/nsIAccessibleTable.md

 Return a boolean value indicating whether the specified row is selected,
 i.e. all cells within the row are selected.

-@param  rowIndex  [in] the row index to determine whether it's selected

 #### Parameters ####